ashdavies/talks/what-the-ioexception/what-the-ioexception.md

 ---

 ## RetrofitError is dead.
-### Long live IOException.
+### Long live HttpException.

 ^
-- Jake Wharton decided to remove RetrofitError
-- This is what Jake had to see on the matter

----

-> "I find that API to awful (which I'm allowed to say as the author)" -- Jake Wharton (Nov 7, 2015)
+- Lets take another look at the login method

 ---